 John W. Bainbridge (1980): Lord Breadalbane's Mines, Scots Magazine, CXIV, pp.38-45

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |1842||mining started by the Welsh miner Griffith Roberts, working alone.|

 |1862||the Earl died and the mine was abandoned.|

 Tomnadashan Mine is not a show mine, it is a famous film set, although nobody knows its name.
-It is the locality, where the wild rabbit lived in Monty Python and the Holy Grail.
+It is the locality, where the Killer Rabbit of Caerbannog lived in Monty Python and the Holy Grail.
 Actually it was called the Black Beast of Arrrghhh... and lived in the Cave of Caerbannog.
-Thanks to Monty Python, the rabbit is now dead, killed by the Holy Grenade of Antioch...
+Thanks to Monty Python, the rabbit is now dead, killed by the Holy Hand Grenade of Antioch!

 Normally we do not list undeveloped mines, as they are generally very dangerous.
-This one seems to be rather harmless, but nevertheless we suggest to be carefull.
+This one seems to be rather harmless, but nevertheless we suggest to be careful.
 Good shoes and appropriate clothes are essential, a lamp is helpful, and bring a holy hand grenade.